less-lab-uva/CS4501-Spring2021/labs/lab6.md

 2. Showcase your tests working for the PID controllers P term.
     1. Showcase your drone passing all developed tests (except the last one)
     2. If test 3 fails, why does it fail?
-    3. Create a new publisher in `ship_follower_node` to publish a Vector3 on the topic `ship/estimated_position`, that estimates the ship's position.
-Using rqt_plot, show the x and y of the estimated ship position in `uav/sensors/gps` alongside the x and y of `uav/input/position_request`.
+    3. Create a new publisher in `ship_follower_node` to publish a Vector3 on the topic `ship/estimated_position`, that estimates the ship's position using processing of `/ship/beacon` and `/ship_image_location`.
+How closely do they follow each other?
+    4. Using rqt_plot, show the x and y of the estimated ship position in `uav/sensors/gps` alongside the x and y of `uav/input/position_request`.
+How quickly does `/uav/sensors/gps`

 3. Showcase your tests working for the PID controllers D term.